 Start at the top of the root ball and then move to the bottom.
 In this step, you want to remove the soil without damaging the roots.
 Carefully slide the rake through the roots.

 Step 3: Trimming the roots

 When trimming roots, you want to get rid of all the long roots while keeping small feeder roots close to the trunk.
 While feeder roots supply trees with nutrients and water, long thick roots are just a waste of energy.
 Trim them off.

 Step 4: Planting the tree

 You can place some drainage pebbles at the bottom of the pot if you want.
 But if you have a good quality bonsai soil mix, you don’t have to.

-Good quality bonsai mix usually consists of grit, clay or rock and some organic material like pine bark that provide excellent water absorption and drainage.
+Good quality bonsai mix usually consists of grit, clay, or rock and some organic material like pine bark that provides excellent water absorption and drainage.
 Add some soil to the bottom of the pot before planting the tree.

 Place the tree into the pot and secure the roots with the wire.
 Use pliers to twist the wire.
-Wire should be below soil line.
-When positioning the tree, make sure it is slightly off center for more natural look.
+The wire should be below the soil line.
+When positioning the tree, make sure it is slightly off-center for a more natural look.

 Add the rest of the soil.
 When you add soil to the pot, air pockets might form.
 Use regular chopsticks to get rid of them.

 As a last step, you can add some decorating pebbles.
 This will help the soil to stay moist.
 Water your plant throughout and place it in a shady spot for a week after repotting.